SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to the Table of Contents](#table-of-contents)

 People are way less reliable than you think.
 EVERYONE.
 Even me.
 Even you.

 When everyone's running around in a flurry, and dealing with dozens of people a week, things get messed up all the time.
 I've seen this happen every single year of my 4 years in the debsoc.
 Errors are incredibly common, and it's incredibly challenging to build a resilient, fault-tolerant system with multiple checks.
-The Debsoc constantly misses out on people due to system errors or people forgetting to add people.
-We've met people months after recruitments who told us they weren't on the round 2 list and asked why.
-We sobbed internally and asked them to apply again this year.
+The Debsoc constantly misses out on people due to system errors or forgetting to add people.
+We've met people months after recruitments who told us they weren't on the round 2 list and asked us why.
+We sobbed internally and asked them to apply again the next year.
 Ansh was a friend of mine even before Debsoc.
 When he and I texted, he found out that he wasn't on the list, and I rectified that.
 Nahush was missed out due to a system error and only because Nahush texted Bharath in sem 2 was Nahush able to come to informal recruitments.
 This is unfortunately way more common than you may think.
 Errors scale with size.
 I don't know how many more times I'll repeat myself because I get very emotionally heated when talking about this stuff.

 In 2022 and 2023, everyone input their data directly into an excel spreadsheet and it was GARBAGE.